 An adventurous type, he first settled in Galena, Illinois, where he worked for several years as a surveyor and lead miner.
-In 1849, when the California Gold Rush was in full swing, he and 25 others departed together from St. Louis with the intention of making it rich prospecting for gold.
+In 1849, when the California Gold Rush was in full swing, he and 25 others departed from St. Louis together with the intention of getting rich from prospecting for gold.
 Two years later, William returned home to Pennsylvania with $4,000 in gold dust, ready to finally settle his debts.

-Once back in Galena, William was soon joined by his older brother Felix and Felix's young wife, Eliza Jane Foster.
-Two of Eliza Jane Foster's brothers, Major and Robert, were good friends of the Meighens, and all wrote letters to one another frequently.
+Soon after he returned to Galena, William was joined by his older brother Felix and Felix's young wife, Eliza Jane Foster.
+Two of Eliza Jane Foster's brothers, Major and Robert, were good friends of the Meighens, and they all frequently exchanged letters.
 Major Foster, who had also moved to Galena, urged Robert to join him there.
 So Robert relocated to Galena, too, thinking of it as temporary until he had the financial resources to move on.

-Felix Meighen was the first to join his friend and, quickly assessing the need for a general store, he erected a double-pen log building with a stone chimney that would serve as both a general store and residence.
-Just before the building was completed in October 1853, both men returned to Galena to purchase $700 in goods with which to stock it, or around $20,000 in today’s dollars.
+Felix Meighen was the first to join his friend and, quickly assessing the need for a general store, he erected a double-pen log building with a stone chimney that would serve as both a general store and a residence.
+Just before the building was completed in October 1853, both men returned to Galena to purchase $700 (around $25,000 in today’s dollars) in goods with which to stock it.

 With two hired men to help him, Foster began the arduous journey back to Watertown.
 The goods were moved by oxcart to East Dubuque, Iowa, then transferred to a steamboat heading up the Mississippi River to Lansing, Iowa.
 From there, they traveled overland to Decorah, Iowa, finally reaching Watertown 50 miles later.
 Along the way it rained the entire time, while the men and oxen attempted to plod through the rutted, muddy "roads."

 With the crudely built log store in operation, both families began to flourish.
 Other enterprising people flooded into the territory and brought with them businesses that communities needed.
-William Meighen went into partnership with his childhood friend Major Foster in 1855 and soon owned a hotel that Major had built, named the Fremont House.
-Next to it they built a more permanent brick store and house in which the Felix Meighen family lived after completion in 1857.
-In this house they raised seven children: Susanna, Catherine, Joseph, Maria, Thomas, Eliza Jane, and Martha.
+William Meighen went into partnership with his childhood friend Major Foster in 1855, and he soon owned a hotel that Major had built, named the Fremont House.
+Next to the hotel, they built a more permanent brick store and house in which the Felix Meighen family lived after its completion in 1857.
+In this house, they raised seven children: Susanna, Catherine, Joseph, Maria, Thomas, Eliza Jane, and Martha.
 Forestville boomed.

 "I suppose a wooden building cannot be found within miles of that location now.
 Then it took between one and two hours to ride on a street car (horse-drawn) out to Lincoln Park and there was no city around the Park at all.
 It was out in the country. ...
 I arrived at my old headquarters (the Commercial) and registered on hotel register 'E.M.
 Rivard, St. Louis,' being my 'nom de plume.'
 Reasons: (I) do not care to be shook by the hand by 500 runners which is the amount that visits this House daily."

 By the 1890s, Thomas Meighen began to take a more prominent role in family business and, by extension, the town.
 But his personal ambitions extended beyond business and real estate and into politics.
-Like his Uncle William, Thomas was intelligent and independent, and he knew how to think critically.
+Like his Uncle William, Thomas was intelligent and independent, and he thought critically.
 Dissatisfied with conventional American politics of the day, they both spent most of their lives in a political minority or in the third-party system.
-They saw themselves as patriotic Americans deeply concerned with social justice and whose strong convictions often put them at odds with dominant political trends.
+They saw themselves as patriotic Americans deeply concerned with social justice.
+Their strong convictions often put them at odds with dominant political trends.

 In the 1870s, the National Greenback-Labor Party, or "Greenback Party," attracted young Thomas Meighen to its fight for higher commodity prices and "cheap money" in the form of silver coinage.
 Further, the party vowed that no railroad bonds should be sold unless approved by a majority of the electorate.
-In 1877, the party nominated the elder William Meighen for lieutenant governor, in which he placed a distant third in the election.
-In 1879, he ran for governor on the Greenback ticket, but lost with only 4 percent of the vote.
+In 1877, the party nominated the elder William Meighen for lieutenant governor, but he placed a distant third in the election.
+In 1879, he ran for governor on the Greenback ticket, but he lost with only 4 percent of the vote.
 By the 1880s, most Greenbackers had melted back into the traditional two political parties, but the Meighens gravitated to the new Farmer's Alliance Party.
-This party attempted to "unite farmers of the United States for their protection against class legislation and the encroachment of concentrated capital and the tyranny of monopoly."
-(Historian John D. Hicks.)
+This party attempted to "unite farmers of the United States for their protection against class legislation and the encroachment of concentrated capital and the tyranny of monopoly" (according to historian John D. Hicks).

-Many local farmers resisted Thomas Meighen's involvement in the new party, as well as his involvement in the new People's Party.
+Many local farmers resisted Thomas Meighen's involvement in the Farmer's Alliance Party party and his involvement in the new People's Party.
 A broadside by an anonymous writer called "The Anti-Monopolist" charged that he was overly ambitious and should "shed his 'colt's teeth' before seeking political leadership."
 The broadside published in 1881 characterized the family as "money-mongerers, userers, and land pirates."

-Meighen would be criticized throughout his political career, and his wealth and prominence would always leave him open to the charge of hypocrisy whenever he railed against the injustice of the status quo.
+Thomas Meighen would be criticized throughout his political career, and his wealth and prominence would leave him open to charges of hypocrisy whenever he railed against the injustice of the status quo.
 As a farmer, he understood the rage of farmers who felt the entire economic system was exploiting them.
-As a wealthy merchant and banker, he was at an advantage since the misfortunes of the farmers moved in his favor.
+As a wealthy merchant and banker, he was at an advantage, because the misfortunes of the farmers moved in his favor.
 These ironies led many to view him as "inconsistent," and it was Thomas Meighen's fate to fight for an economic class that was usually unsympathetic, if not hostile, to his goals.

-Meighen died in 1936 at the home of his daughter in Pittsburgh.
+Meighen died in 1936 at his daughter's home in Pittsburgh.
 At the time, it appeared his last wish of having his boyhood home become a state park would be left unfulfilled.
-But in 1963, nearly 25 years after his death, the unfaltering efforts of several local farmers and Forestville natives made Thomas Meighen’s dream finally come to fruition.
+But in 1963, nearly 25 years after his death, the unfaltering efforts of several local farmers and Forestville natives finally brought Thomas Meighen’s dream to fruition.